OOsemka/hextupleo/README.md

 # HextupleO 5
 This project has been created to deploy VM infrastructure on top of OpenStack that later can be consumed by new ephemeral TripleO OpenStack deployments.
 It is all being developed with TripleO .. so both master OpenStack deployment as well as children OpenStack deployments are  done based on TripleO project .. hence the name hextupleO

+# Work in progress - switching to a new version